Malaysian PM says Indian Ocean plane debris being sent to France

-KUALA LUMPUR (Reuters) - Malaysia’s Prime Minister Najib Razak said on Thursday that plane debris washed up on Reunion island in the Indian Ocean was “very likely” from a Boeing 777, and would be shipped to French authorities in Toulouse to verify if it came for Flight MH370.
+KUALA LUMPUR, July 30 (Reuters) - Malaysia’s Prime Minister Najib Razak said on Thursday that plane debris washed up on Reunion island in the Indian Ocean was “very likely” from a Boeing 777, and would be shipped to French authorities in Toulouse to verify if it came for Flight MH370.

 “The location is consistent with the drift analysis provided to the Malaysian investigation team, which showed a route from the southern Indian Ocean to Africa,” Najib said in a statement.